-Immunosurgery A method of removing the trophectoderm of a blastocyst using antibodies bound to the surface antigens of the trophectoderm and complement.

-PAIEF (primary mouse embryonic fibroblasts) A mixed population of cells derived from dispersed mouse embryos and cultured for a limited number of passages under conditions favoring the growth Commence of the Contract of of fibroblasts.
+- Immunosurgery A method of removing the trophectoderm of a blastocyst using antibodies bound to the surface antigens of the trophectoderm and complement. - PAIEF (primary mouse embryonic fibroblasts) A mixed population of cells derived from dispersed mouse embryos and cultured for a limited number of passages under conditions favoring the growth Contract of the second second of fibroblasts.
+A. 4.
+7. 1.